LAVA-LAB/FBA/ReadMe.md

 # Introduction of this ReadMe file

-This artefact contains the source code for paper submission 10143 to NeurIPS 2021, with the title:
+This artefact contains the source code for the paper:

-**<center>Sampling-Based Robust Control of Autonomous Systems with Non-Gaussian Noise</center>**
+**<center>Filder-Based Abstractions for Safe Planning of Partially Observable Dynamical Systems</center>**

 The files in this repository contain everything that is needed to replicate the results presented in the paper.
 Our simulations ran on a Linux machine with 32 3.7GHz cores and 64 GB of RAM.
 Using the instructions below, the experiments may be replicated on a virtual machine, or on your own machine.